 All discipline until the last act is restorative.
-The act of putting outside, of excommunication, is not (properly speaking) discipline, but the saying that discipline is ineffective, and there is an end of it; the church says, &#8220;I can do no more.&#8221;
+The act of putting outside, of excommunication, is not (properly speaking) discipline, but the saying that discipline is ineffective, and there is an end of it; the church says, "I can do no more".

 As to the question of unanimity in cases of church discipline, we must remember, it is the Son exercising His discipline over His own house.
 In the case in Corinthians it was the direct action of Paul in apostolic power on the body, and not of the church.
 The body claiming a *right* to exercise discipline! one cannot conceive a more terrible thing; it is turning the family of God into a court of justice.
-Suppose the case of a father going to turn out-of-doors a wicked son, and the other children of the family saying, &#8220;We have a *right* to help our father in turning our brother out of the house,&#8221; what an awful thing!
-We find the apostle *forcing* the Corinthians to exercise discipline, when they were not a bit disposed to do so. &#8220;Here (he says) there is sin *among you,* and *ye* are not mourning, that he that has done this deed might be taken away *from among you* (he is forcing them to the conviction that the sin is *theirs,* as well as that of the man); and now put away *from among yourselves* that wicked person.&#8221; The church is never in the place of exercising discipline until the sin of the individual becomes the sin of the church, recognised as such.
+Suppose the case of a father going to turn out-of-doors a wicked son, and the other children of the family saying, "We have a *right* to help our father in turning our brother out of the house", what an awful thing!
+We find the apostle *forcing* the Corinthians to exercise discipline, when they were not a bit disposed to do so.
+"Here (he says) there is sin *among* you, and *ye* are not mourning, that he that has done this deed might be taken away *from among you* (he is forcing them to the conviction that the sin is *theirs*, as well as that of the man); and now put away *from among yourselves* that wicked person".
+The church is never in the place of exercising discipline until the sin of the individual becomes the sin of the church, recognised as such.

-There is all this, &#8220;Them that sin rebuke before all, that others also may fear&#8221; (@1 Timothy 5: 20), &#8220;Brethren, if a man be overtaken in a fault, ye which are spiritual restore such,&#8221; etc.,
+There is all this, "Them that sin rebuke before all, that others also may fear" (@1 Timothy 5: 20), "Brethren, if a man be overtaken in a fault, ye which are spiritual restore such", etc.,